ETS-Android1/Multi-Purpose-Timer_Stopwatch/README.md

 # Multi Purpose Timer
 This is an android project of a unique Multi-Purpose Timer and Stopwatch.
 This is a versatile app with statistics about the past timers which the user can keep track of by naming the timer.
 There is also stopwatch with a feature of lap that allows user to see time for each lap and at what time the lap was started.
-Another feature includes multiple timer view where user can set unlimitalled timer in a compact easy to read recycler view.
+Another feature includes multiple timer view where users can set unlimited timers in a compact easy to read recycler view.

 Another important feature of this app is the ability to build a timer.
 A user can build a timer with group and have timers in a specific groups which can be set to repeat as many times as possible.